Avantika (actress): Early work in Indian cinema (2014–2016)

-Breakthrough in American cinema (2021–present)
+Transition to American cinema (2021–present)

 In 2021, Avantika debuted into American cinema by playing the lead role of Rhea Kumar, a headstrong high school student with aspirations of becoming a DJ in the Disney Channel Original Movie Spin.
-The film, along with her performance, had a positive reception from Udita Jhunjhunwala of Firstpost who described her as a "delight" and took note of her "sparkling eyes, as she glides through the restaurant with as much ease as she finds her groove behind the mixing console".
-She followed this with supporting roles in the unremarkable Netflix original films Moxie and Senior Year (2022).
+The film, along with her performance, had a positive reception from Udita Jhunjhunwala of Firstpost who took wrote of her "sparkling eyes, as she glides through the restaurant with as much ease as she finds her groove behind the mixing console".
+She followed this with supporting roles in the unremarkable Netflix original films Moxie (2021) and Senior Year (2022).

 In 2024, Avantika portrayed Karen Shetty in the film adaptation of the Broadway musical Mean Girls, based on the 2004 movie of the same name.
 She had to take a "temporary leave of absence" from university to accommodate the timings required for shooting.
-Avantika discussed the change in Karen's ethnicity from the original film, stating that "playing that kind of character, especially as an Indian American woman, is really, really crazy".
-She added that she was "excited to finally play a South Asian character that wasn’t reduced to being a stereotype".
-The film received mixed reviews from critics, however, her performance was well received.
-Writing for The Guardian, Peter Bradshaw commended Avantika as the standout "amongst the mean girls".
+Avantika discussed the change in Karen's ethnicity from the original film, stating that "playing that kind of character, especially as an Indian American woman, is really, really crazy" and was "excited to finally play a South Asian character that wasn’t reduced to being a stereotype".
+The film had an ambivalent reception from critics but her performance was well-received.
+Writing for The Guardian, Peter Bradshaw commended Avantika as "the standout amongst the mean girls".
 Mean Girls emerged as a commercial success, which led to The Times of India crediting the film with helping establish her presence in American cinema.

 She returned to Indian projects with the Amazon Prime Video original series Big Girls Don't Cry.
 She portrayed Ludo, a closeted lesbian struggling to retain her basketball captaincy whilst coming to terms with her sexuality.
 In a mixed review for Film Companion, Rahul Desai criticised the number of characters in the series making it difficult to maintain focus to the nuances of each one's storyline, but praised the chemistry and performances of the cast.
 The following month, Avantika appeared amongst an ensemble in the Anna Halberg and Spenser Cohen-helmed horror film Tarot.
 Her decision to take on the role was influenced by her mother's belief in astrology and her own early interest in the occult, as the film combined both themes.
-Reception to the film was generally negative; in her review for Collider, Emma Kiely felt that Avantika's performance had been constrained as she "isn't given enough to do", and compared it unfavourably to her performance in Mean Girls.
+Reception to the film was generally negative; in her review for Collider, Emma Kiely felt that Avantika's performance had been constrained by the film's poor-writing as she "isn't given enough to do".
 Made on a shoestring-budget, Tarot emerged as a major commercial success.

-Avantika is set to headline the Disney+ original series A Crown of Wishes, based on the 2017 novel of the same name by Roshani Chokshi and Mindy Kaling's comedy series Not Suitable for Work.
-She will also star alongside Maddie Ziegler and Lana Condor in the thriller film Ballerina Overdrive.